Professional wrestling holds: Mandible claw

 A maneuver which, when applied correctly against an individual, is purported to cause intense, legitimate pain.

 The hold is applied when the aggressor places their middle and ring fingers into the opponent's mouth, sliding them under the tongue and jabbing into the soft tissue found at the bottom of the mouth.
-The thumb (and sometimes palm) of the same hand is placed under the jaw, and pressure is applied downward by the middle and ring fingers while the thumb/palm forces the jaw upwards, which is purported to compress the nerves in the jaw and thus render the opponent's jaw paralyzed; this, therefore, prevents the opponent from breaking the hold by biting the wrestler's fingers, as Mankind explained to Vince McMahon when questioned about it during his interviews prior to joining the WWF in 1996.
-Although Foley popularized the move, it was invented by Sam Sheppard, a physician who was wrongfully convicted of his wife's murder in 1954; after his conviction was overturned in 1966, Sheppard took up professional wrestling and was said to have derived the move from his knowledge of human anatomy.
+The thumb (and sometimes palm) of the same hand is placed under the jaw, and pressure is applied downward by the middle and ring fingers while the thumb/palm forces the jaw upwards, which is purported to compress the nerves in the jaw and thus render the opponent's jaw paralyzed; this, therefore, prevents the opponent from breaking the hold by biting the wrestler's fingers, as Mick Foley explained to Vince McMahon when questioned about it during his interviews prior to joining the WWF in 1996.
+Although Foley popularized the move, it was invented by Sam Sheppard, a physician who, in 1966, took up professional wrestling and was said to have derived the move from his knowledge of human anatomy.

-The Fiend used to use this move.
+Under the advice of Paul Heyman and with Foley's blessing, Bray Wyatt also used the hold as part of his "The Fiend" persona.
+Bo Dallas also uses the move as part of his "Uncle Howdy" persona as a tribute to Wyatt.

 Shoulder claw

-Similar to a clawhold, the attacking wrestler applies a nerve lock onto the opponent's shoulder(s) using his/her hands and fingers for a submission attempt.
+Similar to a clawhold, the attacking wrestler applies a nerve lock onto the opponent's shoulder(s) using their hands and fingers for a submission attempt.
 It is also called a Trapezius Claw due to the muscle group targeted.
 One variant may see the wrestler instead lock their hands on the opponent's neck.
 It is the finishing hold of African wrestler Shaun Koen of the Africa Wrestling Alliance.
 This is also known as a Nerve hold, due to its association with The Great Khali and was formerly used by Classy Freddie Blassie.

 Stomach claw

-Also known as a stomach vice, just like the original clawhold, the attacker applies a painful nerve hold to the adversary's abdomen, forcing them to submit or pass out.
+Also known as a stomach vise, just like the original clawhold, the attacker applies a painful nerve hold to the adversary's abdomen, forcing them to submit or pass out.
 The stomach claw was most famously used by Killer Kowalski, naming it the Kowalski claw.